 Matthew & Natalie Szczur want to thank you for joining the cause to fight against blood cancer.

 You can make a difference too.
-Sign up for the Bone Marrow Registry at Join.BeTheMatch.org/Szczur and a swabbing kit will be mailed directly to you.
+Sign up for the National Bone Marrow Registry at Join.BeTheMatch.org/Szczur and a swabbing kit will be mailed directly to you.

 Connect with Matt: